zaiisao/Documentation/en/Audio Broadcast/raw_data_audio_android.md

 };
 ```

-We also provide an open-source [AgoraAudioIO-Android](https://github.com/AgoraIO/Advanced-Audio/tree/master/Custom-Audio-Device/AgoraAudioIO-Android) demo project on Github.
+We also provide an open-source [AgoraAudioIO-Android](https://github.com/AgoraIO/Advanced-Audio/tree/master/Custom-Audio-Device/AgoraAudioIO-Android) demo project on GitHub.
 You can try the demo or view the source code.

 ### API reference